 Remember: besides their parents or guardians, children spend most of their time with their teachers.
 It will pay off in the end to take the time to find a teacher that is a good fit for your child and will positively encourage and support your child’s growth.

-Choosing the Best Program
+Choosing the Best Preschool Program

 As you can see, there are many questions to ask and consider when choosing the best preschool program for you and your child.
 Don’t forget to also consider the program’s cost, distance, environment, and availability.
 However, the most important factor should be your child’s experience.
-Trust your parental instincts when deciding where your child will be the happiest and thrive the most.
+Trust your parental instincts when deciding the program where your child will be the happiest and thrive the most.